 Customer Story Fans a Scandalous Fire

-“Brands become vehicles for explanation, meaning and story.”
+“Brands become vehicles for an explanation, meaning, and story.”
 Jonah Sachs Story Wars

 I was sitting beside the brand bashing ringleader who described in great detail how he had researched this automobile before purchasing it to make sure low emissions from a diesel had less of a pollution foot print than batteries.
 He even went to MIT and spoke with a researcher who helped him decide to go Volkswagen based on the contrast to the overall pollution generated from the lifecycle of batteries.

 “I felt really good about buying this car.
 Now I’m disappointed and angry.”

 Volkswagen Brand Suffers After Scandal – Story Seen as a Lie

 The furious Volkswagen owner next to me is a high school teacher, community volunteer who was the local American guide for a German student exchange program.
 They used to speak with great pride about being from Germany, the home of Volkswagen.
 Now, they skip that part of the story.